lukastk/PyRossGeo/docs/Configuration files.md

 <p align="center"><img src="svgs/50e99d01b3ca04fdf496d651babfcb3c.svg?invert_in_darkmode" align=middle width=276.75615pt height=42.73994999999999pt/></p>

 The superscripts in the contact matrices <img src="svgs/bec9a3cba8019a312901175bcdde150a.svg?invert_in_darkmode" align=middle width=27.099105000000005pt height=27.656969999999987pt/> signify the fact that each infection class can have its own contact structure.
-This accomodates for the fact that, for example, asymptomatic infecteds and symptomatic infects have different social behaviour.
+This allows for us to take into the account that, for example, asymptomatic infecteds and symptomatic infects have different social behaviour.

 We will go through each component of the `model.json` configuration file in order: